thiswillbeyourgithub/zsh-ai/README.md

 ## Features

+- Lightweight implementation with < 150 lines of zsh code
 - Uses [llm](https://llm.datasette.io/) by [@simonw](https://github.com/simonw), which means you can use any LLM from any provider:
   - OpenRouter.ai (giving indirect access to OpenAI, Anthropic, Google Gemini, Meta, etc.)
   - Ollama for local models